xg01/elden-ring-theorycrafting/README.md

 Examine files in the`theorycraft` directory; the public API is self-documented.

 ## Roadmap
-This is an exploratory prototype and will not be maintained in the long-term.
+This is an exploratory prototype.

 Python was chosen with the assumption that existing libraries are sufficient.
 However, it does not have a maintained Datalog implementation to provide deductive database queries.
 This is especially important for the primary use-case of providing introspective insights.
 Of course, this could be implemented from scratch, but it invalidates one of strongest arguments to use Python.
+Therefore, it is unlikely this will be maintained in the long-term.